+First aid kits.
 Most of us have some sort of first aid kit in the house.
 Pulling together what is really needed was an eye-opener.
 Most of the items can be purchased and kept for many years.
-It can also be used not only for emergencies like the ones discussed here, but for everyday cuts and scrapes.
+The kit can also be used not only for emergencies like the ones discussed here, but for everyday cuts and scrapes.